VDromaretska/my-first-remote-repo/README.md

 But you'll be able to read this on GitHub when we put it onto a GitHub remote!

 ## My first update of a repo

+My name is Viki
+I speak in 4 languages
+I like documentaries